Share This

 7. Is my student dependent or independent for the purposes of the FAFSA?

-There are very specific criteria to designate someone as an independent student.
+There are very specific criteria for designing someone as an independent student.
 Independent students do NOT report their parents’ income and assets on the FAFSA.

 As a very general guideline, if a student is under 24, entering an undergraduate course of study, and lives with their parents, they are very likely a dependent student.